 Contact lenses are not one-size-fits-all.
 When we visit our optometrist for a new pair of glasses, we’re used to having our glasses meticulously fit.
-The frames are adjusted to the bridge of our nose, the lenses are centralized to the middle of our eyes, and the frames arms are adjusted to sit properly on our ears.
+The frames are adjusted to the bridge of our nose, the lenses are centralized to the middle of our eyes, and the arms of the frame are adjusted to sit properly on our ears.
 A similar type of precision is needed to properly fit contact lenses as well.

 Even those of us that are full time glasses wearers, we do still occasionally rely on contacts — whether it be for sports, convenience, lifestyle, or otherwise.
 For all contact lens wearers, a contact lens fitting is vital to ensure that the lenses fit each eye properly, your vision is good for distance and near, and your eye health is maintained.

 So what does that mean for your annual optometrist visit?

 What’s the Difference Between an Eye Exam and a Contact Lens Exam?

 What Is a Comprehensive Eye Exam?

 An eye exam is not the same as a contact lens fitting.
 If you currently wear contacts, or would like to start, you need both an eye exam (a complete assessment of your refractive status, binocular system and eye health) and a contact lens fitting.